• Skip to primary navigation

 Conclusion

-The email ID field is the part of the email where we write a message to someone.
+The test scenarios for email ID text field is the part of the email where we write a message to someone.
 It usually has the name of the sender and receiver and the subject’s name.
-We can test this field in different ways, like by sending emails through Gmail, Yahoo, Outlook, or any other email client.
+We can test email address fields differently, like sending emails through Gmail, Yahoo, Outlook, or any other email client.

 The email field is the part where we write a message to someone.
-It usually has the name of the sender and receiver and the subject’s name.
+Email Address Testing has the name of the sender and receiver and the subject’s name.
 In this blog, we have provided some test cases for your reference.
 If you think about more test scenarios, then you can share those test scenarios in the comment section.

 Note:- gmail is also not allowed this format